Danielle9897/grafana-csv-datasource/docs/getting-started-datasource-plugin.md

 ## Querying your data source

 Most likely you want your users to be able to select the data they're interested in.
-For MySQL and PostreSQL this would be SQL queries, while Prometheus has its own query language, called PromQL.
+For MySQL and PostgreSQL this would be SQL queries, while Prometheus has its own query language, called PromQL.
 Let's add query support for our plugin, using a custom _query editor_.

 There's a lot we can do when it comes to querying CSV data, like filtering rows based on a time range of one of the fields.
 Let's keep it simple for now by letting the user supply a comma separated list of fields to visualize.